 Rehabilitate vacant or outmoded public and semi-public buildings for continued use.
 Reuse plans should be compatible with their surroundings, and should limit the introduction of new uses that could adversely affect neighboring communities.
-309.17 typically located to the rear of another lot) when subdividing residential property.
-309.18
+309.17

 Policy LU-2.1.13: Flag Lots